-Gillespie, a Democrat, was the representative for Texas's 12th congressional district from 1907 to 1911.
+Gillespie was the representative for Texas’s 12th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Gillespie missed 112 of 735 roll call votes, which is 15.2%.
 This is better than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1904-Mar 1905||32||2||6.3%||8th|

 |Dec 1906-Mar 1907||34||0||0.0%||0th|

 |Dec 1908-Mar 1909||42||0||0.0%||0th|